 The approaches taken by each ISP are slightly different.
 While Telstra makes good use of their excellent Telstra TV streaming box, iPrimus has partnered with Fetch TV for access to both of their latest devices and the channels they offer.
 Both of these options are fantastic on a technical level.
 And thanks to rapidly falling prices in recent times, both are surprisingly cheap.
 So which one is the right fit for you?
 Read on to find out!

 Telstra’s given up the letters with the name of their new bundle, shying away from their years of naming plans “M” and L” and just calling it like they see it.
-And it’s a great deal, too, offering unlimited data for $99 per month, with the Telstra TV box thrown in for free along with two years of Foxtel Now.
+And it’s a great deal, too, offering unlimited data for $99 per month, with the Telstra TV 3 box thrown in for free along with a huge 20,000 bonus points on the Telstra Plus rewards program, putting you well on the way to your next treat, and three months’ worth of brand new streaming service Binge on the house (which they’ll turn into six months when you join Telstra Plus!)
 This is no-fuss bundling at its finest.
 No hidden fees or traps, just one of the country’s fastest broadband networks to play with, at a price that sits comfortably amongst the competition.

-It’s worth mentioning the bundle above this one, too.
-It gives you everything in the $99 bundle, but a hardware Foxtel installation with Foxtel’s Entertainment pack and sports pack and a free iQ3 box, for only $129/month.
+It’s worth mentioning the bundles above this one, too.
+They give you everything in the $99 bundle, but instead of the Telstra TV box, you get a hardware Foxtel installation with either Sports HD or Movies HD alongside Foxtel Plus and a free iQ4 box, for only $140/month.

 iPrimus – Fetch TV Unlimited Bundle

 Now in the very capable hands of massive Australian fibre network provider Vocus, iPrimus was fairly late to the Fetch TV party.
 Despite the fact that its sister company Dodo has offered it for a long time.
 Backed by a well-provisioned network, iPrimus has long been a great choice for broadband (and now NBN).
-They provide a solid, reliable and speedy service with everything bundled in; home phone line rental, as well as local and national calls are included.
+They provide a solid, reliable and speedy service with everything bundled in including home phone line rental, with unlimited calls across Australia an optional $10/month extra..

 Head to the iPrimus web site looking for info on this Fetch bundle, though, and you’ll find yourself puzzled.
 It’s hard to find.
 The reason for this?
 Well, it’s not really a bundle at all.
 Rather, you pay for a Fetch TV service on top of your monthly broadband plan.
 That plan, whether on ADSL or NBN, must be unlimited-data.

-So for ADSL, the unlimited data plan is $80/month, plus another $10/month for the superbly capable Fetch TV Mighty box.
-And if all you want is a PVR to record and play free-to-air TV and stream Netflix and Stan – and the base Fetch TV channels, similar to Foxtel’s Entertainment Pack – you’re set.
-Fetch also offers premium streaming TV channels (see below for details) which are $6/month each – or $20/month for all 42 channels.
+So for NBN, the unlimited data plans are $75/month (NBN50) and $90/month (NBN100), plus another $10/month for the superbly capable Fetch TV Mini box.
+And if all you want is a PVR to record and play free-to-air TV and stream Netflix and Stan – and the base Fetch TV channels, similar to Foxtel’s Entertainment Pack – you just need to ask for the Fetch TV Mighty box ($20/month) and you’re set.
+Fetch also offers premium streaming TV channels (see below for details) which are $6/month each – or $20/month for all 45 channels.
 If you don’t want to pay for the premium channels, you still get access to 30 free pre-selected rental movies every month delivered right to your Fetch TV box.

-The total cost, then? $90/month for unlimited ADSL and the Mighty box, or $110 with all the premium channels.
-The same price applies to NBN at the medium (50Mbps) speed tier.
+The total cost, then? $85/month for unlimited broadband and the Mini box, or $105 with all the premium channels.

 Fetch TV Mighty

 Fetch TV’s channel packs are similar to what you’d find on Foxtel or Foxtel Now, without the super-premium offerings.
-At $20/month for all 42 channels you’re getting great value, though – everything from SyFy and BBC First to Disney or ESPN.
+At $20/month for all 45 channels you’re getting great value, though – everything from Universal and BBC First to Comedy Central or ESPN.

 Which one is the right fit?